FAIMS/burial/README.md

 This module was created for the **The Tundzha Regional Archaeological Project**, based at Macquarie University, Sydney, Australia.
 The module has been designed to document the current condition and an exact location of burial mounds in Bulgaria.

 ## Authorship:
-This module was co-developed by Adela Sobotkova at Macquarie University and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.
+This module was co-developed by Adela Sobotkova at Macquarie University and Petra Janouchova (Heřmánková) at the FAIMS Project, Department of Ancient History, Macquarie University.

+## Cite us:
+Sobotkova, A., Heřmánková, P., Ballsun-Stanton, B., Bui, T. 2018.
+Burial.
+Github. https://github.com/FAIMS/burial

 ## Funding:
 Development of this module was funded by Macquarie University Strategic Infrastructure Scheme (MQSIS) 20110091, aimed to support FAIMS infrastructure development in 2017.